vishaltak/gitlab-development-kit/doc/howto/runner.md

 When you have GDK running on something like `http://gdk.test:3000`, you can set up a runner.
 GDK can manage a containerized runner for you.

-You must generate a runner token, which you get from the configuration generated in the process of registering a runner.
+You must generate a PAT (Personal Access Token) token, which will allow you to request a runner token to register the runner.

 To [register a runner](https://docs.gitlab.com/runner/register/index.html#docker) in your GDK, you can run the `gitlab/gitlab-runner` Docker image.
 You **must ensure** that the runner saves the configuration to a file that is